adonisjs/v5-docs/content/guides/views/layouts.md

 summary: Learn how to create and use layouts in edge
 ---

-Layouts in edge allow you to define the main layout for your pages and then override specific sections as needed.
+Layouts in Edge allow you to define the main layout for your pages and then override specific sections as needed.

 ## Basic example